Darren1402/azure-vm-automation/README.md

 It is useful for managing dev/test VMs that do not need to run 24/7, helping reduce cloud costs and manual effort.

+## Use Case
+This automation is designed for managing non-production environments (e.g., Dev/Test) where virtual machines do not need to run continuously.

+It helps:
+- Reduce cloud costs
+- Automate daily operations
+- Avoid manual start/stop of resources

 ---

 ## Features